"We carry within us the wonders we seek around us."—Sir Thomas Browne

-About five years ago I took my kids to visit a friend of mine who lives out of town, and at some point during the day we found ourselves sitting next to a little girl who looked the way Auggie looks in the book.
+I took my kids to visit a friend of mine who lives out of town, and at some point during the day we found ourselves sitting next to a little girl who looked the way Auggie looks in the book.
 We were in front of an ice cream shop, and she was sitting next to us with her mother and a friend.
-My younger son was only about three at the time, and he reacted exactly the way you might think a three-year old would react when seeing something that scared him: he started to cry—pretty loudly, too.
-And though my older son, who was ten at the time, knew better than to stare, his expression said it all despite his best efforts: he looked like someone had just punched him.
+My younger son was only about 3 at the time, and he reacted exactly the way you might think a 3-year-old would react when seeing something that scared him: He started to cry—pretty loudly, too.
+And though my older son, who was 10 at the time, knew better than to stare, his expression said it all despite his best efforts: He looked like someone had just punched him.
 It was terrible, on all counts, and I got up as quickly as I could to remove us from the scene—not for their sakes, of course, but to spare the little’s girl’s feelings.
-As I pushed my younger son’s stroller away I heard the little girls’ mom say, in as sweet and calm a voice as you can imagine: “Okay, guys, I think it’s time to go.”
+As I pushed my younger son’s stroller away I heard the little girl’s mom say, in as sweet and calm a voice as you can imagine: “OK, guys, I think it’s time to go.”
 And that just got to me.

 The book kind of wrote itself in my head on that drive home.
 I would write the story from the child’s point of view.
 It would help people understand—not pity.
 I’m just like you, the child would say.
 I’m an ordinary kid—except for this one thing.
 And I would call the book Wonder because this child is a wonder.

 What was your favorite book when you were growing up?

 The first book I remember loving was Ingri and Edgar Parin D'Aulaires' Book of Greek Myths, which I read when I was 7.
 Later came Edith Hamilton’s Mythology and W.H.D.
 Rouse’s The Illiad.
 Then more normal preteen books like Little Women and everything by Judy Blume.
 And, like Via, I read War and Peace when I was 15.

 Which of the characters were you the most like as a child?